 Ideas for field trips and presentations are tracked during meetings in a MIFLAG action tracker.
 The list is reviewed often and utilized when developing the annual meeting plan.

-Regular meetings and at minimum one field trip is planned for 2024.
-An all-public advisory group meeting is overdue, WFP Corporate is aware.
+Regular meetings and at minimum one field trip is planned for 2025.

 The meeting minutes are reviewed for educational opportunities provided to the MIFLAG.

 Indicator 6.1.3: MIFLAG Website